-A single storey extension and conservatory have been added to the property and internal alterations have been carried out in the past.
-It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.
+The roof space has been converted in the past and is being treated as historic in nature.
+It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.

-There is shared access with the neighbouring properties and rights of access should be confirmed.
+There appears to be a private road to the rear of the property and rights of access should be confirmed.